Wikipedia2Vec: An Efficient Toolkit for Learning and Visualizing the Embeddings of Words and Entities from Wikipedia

-One challenge is that many entity names do not appear as links in Wikipedia.
-This is because Wikipedia instructs its contributors to create a link only when the name first occurs on the page.
-This is problematic because Wikipedia2Vec uses links as a source to learn embeddings.
-To address this, our tool automatically generates links as follows: It first creates a dictionary that maps each entity name to its possible referent entities.
-This is done by extracting all names and their referring entities from all links contained in Wikipedia.
-Then, during training, our tool takes all words and phrases from the target page and converts each into a link to an entity, if the entity is referred by a link on the same page, or if there is only one referent entity associated to the name in the dictionary.
+Because Wikipedia instructs its contributors to create a hyperlink only at the first occurrence of the entity name on a page, many entity names do not appear as hyperlinks.
+This is problematic for our anchor context model because it uses hyperlinks as a source to learn the embeddings.

+To address this problem, our tool automatically generates hyperlinks using a mention-entity dictionary that maps entity names (e.g., ``apple'') to its possible referent entities (e.g., \textit{Apple Inc.} or \textit{Apple\_(food)}) (see Section \ref{sec:implementation} for details).
+Our tool extracts all words and phrases from a Wikipedia page and converts each into a hyperlink to an entity if either the entity is referred to by a hyperlink on the same page, or there is only one referent entity associated with the name in the dictionary.